ibm-cloud-docs/discovery-data/entity-extractor.md

 | Low precision | Look for entity types that are commonly confused.
 Find and label more examples of each entity type to help the entity extractor distinguish between the entity types. |
 {: caption="Improvement actions" caption-side="top"}

-If you added 20 documents and trained the model and want to continue to improve the model, you can add more documents to label.
-Add the additional documents to the collection that you are using to train the model.
-After you label the first 20 documents, and the model is up to date with any changes, you can choose to continue labeling documents.
-The new documents that you added to the collection are loaded.
-You can label them to augment the training data, and then retrain your model.
+### Adding documents to the training data
+{: #entity-extractor-add-docs}

+To add more documents, complete the following steps:

+1. Open the *Label documents* tab.
+1. From the *Document list* panel, choose **Add documents**.

+    This button is disabled if no other documents are available to add to the entity extractor from the current collection.
+To add more documents to the collection, go to the *Activity* page for the collection, and then click the *Upload data* tile to browse for and add more files.

+You cannot choose the documents from the collection to show in the *Document list* for labeling purposes.
+If there are specific types of documents that you want to label, consider adding representative documents to a collection that you can use to create the entity extractor.
-{: note}
+{: tip}

+There are limits to the number of documents that can be included in the training data.
+If your training data includes documents with a combination of sections that are labeled and others that are not, the system might sample some examples from unlabeled sentences.
+Subsampling helps to balance the number of positive and negative examples that are used for training.
+Balancing the examples in the training set improves the training performance.

 ## Publishing the entity extractor as an enrichment
 {: #entity-extractor-publish}